plaid/account-funding-tutorial/README.md

 ### Checkpoint 5: Checking current account balance

 Next, let's add code that will check the real-time balance of an account.
-Inside of the `getBalance()` function on line 61, add the following:
+Inside of the `getBalance()` function, replace lines 62-63 with the following:

 ```js
 let timeSinceCreation = 0; // time in milliseconds